What is your name ? What is your favourite colour? What is the air-speed velocity of a fully laden tandem?…

 Got a question?
 Want to know more?
 Just pop it in the comments below and we’ll get back to you… in the meantime here’s some of the stuff we get asked all the time…

-Does Laura even do any pedaling at the back?
+Does Laura have her feet up at the back?

 If I had a quid for every time I heard “She’s got her feet up on the back!” we’d be rich enough to install a motor!
 I like to think of our tandem as rear wheel drive!
 But seriously, the tandem is a heavy beast and isn’t going to get far without both of us putting the effort in.
 Our pedals are linked by a timing chain so every time Stevie pedals so do I. Stevie is undoubtedly the stronger rider but unless we both put the effort in we would not be covering the distances we do.
 Stevie does have the tough job of steering and holding the heavy front end however.
 I try to compensate by being chief navigator and supplier of treats from the nose bag!